 Not by porn, that is.
 A counterargument you hear often is that porn / the internet are sexualizing children far earlier than library books can.
 It’s (a) not necessarily the case with all kids and (b) just providing additional fodder for Puritans on censorship crusades.
 And it leads me to want to make a distinction between two notions of ‘sexualization’:

-Sexualizing1 = turning a child into a sexual object legible as such by an adult Sexualizing2 = initiating in a child a desire for sexual activity (i.e., ‘turning them into’ a sexual subject)
+Sexualizing2 = initiating in a child a desire for sexual activity (i.e., ‘turning them into’ a sexual subject)

-S1 is what right-wing folks are talking about when they use the word ‘grooming’—though as manyhavepointedout, what is posing as a warning about pedophilia and child trafficking is actually just old-fashioned anti-queer hate.[1]
+S1 is what right-wing folks are talking about when they use the word ‘grooming’—though as many have pointed out, what is posing as a warning about pedophilia and child trafficking is actually just old-fashioned anti-queer hate.[1]
 I’d argue that more grooming goes on in the apparel industry with the advent of the child-size bikini, or in the fashion photography industry.
 Shutterstock.com has 14,917 photos of ‘young child bikini royalty free images’ you would not want to be caught scrolling through at work.

 S2 is what, I imagine, Phil et al. believe happens ‘naturally’ around the time that children start to discover masturbating to orgasm.
 Or maybe it’s even as specific as when cis-male children start to want to put their penises inside vaginas.
 Or likely it’s more innocent, as when cis-children want to hold hands and go on a date and maybe kiss a child of the ‘opposite’ sex.